 Andrew has particular technical experience in respect of medical devices, computer-implemented inventions including 3GPP/LTE standards essential patents, and turbochargers.

-Andrew has been commended for his tenacity and effectiveness in handling oppositions at the EPO in technical fields including medical devices and turbochargers and has achieved successful outcomes having acted as lead attorney throughout the written procedure and Oral Proceedings.
+Andrew has been commended for his tenacity and effectiveness in handling both offensive and defensive oppositions at the EPO in technical fields including medical devices and turbochargers having achieved numerous successful outcomes.

 Andrew has developed software to mine insightful patent data from the EPO Patent Register using the EPO Open Patent Services API.
 This can be useful for patent landscaping and competitor monitoring.